reckerCode/Neural-Network-and-Deep-Learning/README.md

 # Neural-Network-and-Deep-Learning
 Implementaion of single perceptron on halfmoon classification data.
-Assignment 1 for Machine Learning course at Lakehead University By Dr. Yimin Yang
+Assignments for Machine Learning course at Lakehead University By Dr. Yimin Yang